Pistonight/ukingidatool/README.md

   ```bash
   ukingidatool import --address 0x00
   ```
-- Import only types and functions containing a substring
+- Import only types and functions containing a substring.
+Note that mangled names are used for decompiled functions.
+  Dependent types are still imported recursively
   ```bash
   ukingidatool import --pattern "PauseMenuDataMgr"
   ```
-  Dependent types are still imported recursively
 - Only import types, don't rename functions or their arguments
   ```bash
   ukingidatool import --type-only